dcarley/puppet-ec2init/README.md

 The following actions can be performed:

-- Set the instance's hostname.
+- Set the instance's hostname and domainname.
 - Register the hostname in DNS using Route 53.
 - Configure `puppet.conf` agent values.